comoc/grainField/README.md

 # grainField

-*grainField* is a tool for VJ (video jockey), mixes movie files, synchronize visual effects to the sounds and separate pixels into point cloud.
+*grainField* is a tool for VJ (video jockey), mixes movie files, powderize pixels and synchronizes visuals with the audio input.

 You can use a keyboard, MIDI devices and OSC cliant applications as a controller.